tytydraco/yessleep/out/Restart_Agency.md

 Confused and with a growing gnaw of anxiety in my belly, I led them to the living room and seated them in the long leather couch, while I ducked into the kitchen.

-“I’m getting a drink, my throat is dry, do you gents need anything.”
+“I’m getting a drink, my throat is dry.
+Do you gents need anything?”

 “No thankyou,” came the gruff reply.